Abhinux/IPL-2023/README.md

 ## Visual Representation
 You can find it in "Data Visualisation.py" file in which we used line graphs to plot yearly spendings of each team.
+As well as index.html which displays data in form of pie charts and bar graphs.